San Javier Municipality, Sonora

-San Javier Municipality is a municipality in Sonora in north-western Mexico.
+San Javier is a municipality in the state of Sonora in north-western Mexico.
 As of 2015, the municipality had a total population of 557.

+The municipal seat is at San Javier, Sonora.

 The area of the municipality is 793.27 km2. and the population was 557 in 2015.
-Surrounding municipalities are Soyopa to the north, Onavas, to the east, Suaqui Grande, to the south, and Colorada, to the west.
+Surrounding municipalities are Soyopa to the north, Ónavas to the east, Suaqui Grande to the south, and Colorada to the west.